-- Developed Segment 4 energized rail isolation and protection procedure for Rail Operations and TASI's review and comments. - Continued safety special task force working group including TASI, Rail Operations and PCEP to address communications, process and procedure improvements. - Completed in-depth 25kV OCS awareness training for all Caltrain staff, third party contractors and trained the trainers. - An electrification emergency response scenario will be part of the upcoming annual Caltrain emergency exercise in November 2022 for Santa Clara County. - Segment 3 Fire Departments are scheduled for electrification safety awareness training in January 2023.
+- Developed Segment 4 energized rail isolation and protection procedure for Rail Operations and TASI's review and comments. - Continued safety special task force working group including TASI, Rail Operations, and PCEP to address communications, process, and procedure improvements. - Completed in-depth 25kV OCS awareness training for all Caltrain staff, and third-party contractors and trained the trainers. - The annual Caltrain emergency exercise was held on November 20, 2022, at the Lawrence station in Segment 3; the exercise included an electrical safety element. - OCS Awareness Training continues for first responders in Segment 3.